dcoon/svharmony/owners_manual/PowerDistribution.md

 Sintered bronze bonding plates are located on the outer side of each hull.
 The plates are connected to the negative busbar in each engine room.
 The busbar, engine, shaft, and prop are electrically bonded.
 There are 30mm id shaft zincs on each shaft.

 ### Equipment Connections
-#### Ferrules
-Wires connected to DIN terminals or EuroStrips (chocolate bars) are terminated with plated ferrules.
-DIN terminals and EuroStrips are fitted with compression plates to relieve stress except if provided by OEM (Victron).
 #### Deutsch DT/P
-Wire to wire connections (DC only) are made with Deutsch DT or DTP connectors with the female connector on the source size and male on the equipment side.
-Connectors were sourced from [Deutsch Connectors](https://www.deutschconnector.com/products/deutsch_connectors/) or [Digikey](https://www.digikey.com/en/product-highlight/t/te-connectivity-deutsch-ict/dt-series-connectors).
+Wire to wire connections (DC, low current only) are made with Deutsch DT or DTP connectors with the female connector on the source size and male on the equipment side.
+Additional connectors can be sourced from [Deutsch Connectors](https://www.deutschconnector.com/products/deutsch_connectors/) or [Digikey](https://www.digikey.com/en/product-highlight/t/te-connectivity-deutsch-ict/dt-series-connectors).

 | Series | Wire Size | Amps |
 | ---- | ---- | ---- |